 About pests, there are a few you should be aware of, like the Gooseberry Sawfly.
 To prevent them from harming your plant, you should look around the soil to be aware of any larvae.

-Without the need to use chemicals, you can wait around spring when their eggs are laid on the plant, look for the eggs and remove or break them.
+Without the need to use chemicals, you can wait until spring when their eggs are laid on the plant, look for the eggs and remove or break them.
 That should avoid the need for any more measures against this pest.

 You should also be aware of what’s called the American Gooseberry Mildew.
 It will show up as what seems to be a white powder covering the new shoots.
 This white powder causes the leaves to dry and curl up.